DTegano/NHL-Prediction-using-Machine-Learning/README.md

        'Positive' Class : W
 ```

-As we can see, knowing only 14 of the variables for each yields a very high accuracy - and this is without even optimizing my model.
-Based on the validation loss, running additional epochs with more/less neurons and hidden layers can likely get this accuracy into the 98-99% range.
+As we can see, knowing only 14 of the variable's true values yields a very high accuracy - and this is without even optimizing my model.
+Based on the validation loss, running additional epochs with more/less neurons and expiermenting with hidden layers can likely get this accuracy into the 98-99% range.

 So what does this mean?
-Well, perhaps there is an additional step to predicting NHL games.
-Prior to predicting the results for each game, it may be helpful to first predict certain variable values for each game.
-While this is no easy task, I've proven that predicting the correct variable values for each game can, in fact, predict the outcome of the game at a reasonable accuracy.
+My takeaway is that using a cumulative mean to predict each game will only yield roughly a 60% accuracy.
+When predicting with my method, there needs to be more research involved to accurately predict each variable's values before predicting the outcome of each game.
+What this means is that, perhaps, there is an additional step to predicting NHL games.
+While it will be no easy task predicting accurate variable values, such as shots and hits, I've proven that predicting the correct variable values for each game can, in fact, predict the outcome of the game at a reasonable accuracy.

 # Conclusion